Xumeiquer/n43/README.md

 ## Documentation

-The N43 library parser is reqlly simple, just load the lines from the N43 file into a new parser and parse it.
+The N43 library parser is really simple, just load the lines from the N43 file into a new parser and parse it.
 After that, you'll have a nice structure with all the needed data accessible.

 ```golang